vincentntang/flashnotes-react/README.md

 ## Additional Routing structure and query params

-Query parameters are mostly for things like "searching for data between X param and Y param".
-This would be the same way, except for the notetaking portion side.

-Defining routing is important if a user wants to go directly to a specific page
+Defining routing is important if a user wants to go directly to a specific page.
+They mostly reflect the endpoints specified in backend, and tell the user's side.

-`/decks/deck:id/edit` → edit your deck

-`/decks/deck:id/review` → review your deck

-`/cards/card:id/edit` > edit a specific card
+* /decks
+  * /stats
+  * /:deckID
+    * /edit
+    * /review

 ## User Stories